 Then, I used a straight edge to draw a line along the length at each mark.

 You can also mark off how long to make each cut.
 I made 2-inch long cuts, which made it easy enough to flare the ends of the tool.

 Step 5: Cut the Tube

-I used the cutting wheel on my Dremmel tool to cut the tube.
+I used my Dremmel tool with a cutting wheel to cut the tube.

 When you're done cutting, it's important to use a file or sandpaper to remove sharp edges or burrs.
 Not only does this go easier on your hands when using the tool, it helps avoid scratching the paint on your bicycle's components during use.

 Step 6: Flare the End of the Tool.

 Bend each of the three pieces of the tube to flare them out.
 Do what you can to grab the full length of each piece to keep it mostly straight during bending.
 In my case, I used a needle-nose, vice-grip pliers (as shown).
 Also, bend each piece an equal amount.
 The flared end should be just a little bit bigger than the inside diameter of the head set cups.